-In multi-storey blocks of flats, Automist may be configured to output a confirmed fire in a zone to the building's alarm panel, rather than just each individual dwelling, floor, or whole building.
-This gives much better accuracy on the location of a confirmed fire than is typical with traditional systems.
-An alarm zone must have a maximum of 3 sprayheads and not cover more than a single zone.
+In multi-storey blocks of flats, the Automist may be configured to output a confirmed fire in an "Automist zone" to the building's alarm panel.
+Because the Automist zone is typically a room, this gives much better accuracy on the location of a confirmed fire than is typical with traditional suppression systems, which provide a confirmed fire signal only for an individual floor, or for the whole building.
+This is achieved by using an Automist pump with a relay output, product code: AP10.